fifth-postulate/automaton/README.md

 The next argument looks familiar.
 It describes the edges in our automaton.
 But for `automaton/8` you are allowed to have a fourth argument to arc.
 This argument will be used to update a list of counters.

 Variable in that list refer to terms defined in the next argument of `automaton/8`.
 In our case we have only one counter `[C]`.
+The last two arguments determine the starting value and the final allowed value.
+In our case, `C` needs to start at `0` and and when every one is matched up with an zero it `C` should be `0`again.

 [clpfd]: https://www.swi-prolog.org/pldoc/man?section=clpfd